rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/rails.md

 # Models in depth

-Unlike a relational database RethinkDB doesn't enforce types, so NoBrainer's type annotations on the field are validators that are run just before a document is saved to the database.
+Unlike a relational database, RethinkDB doesn't enforce types, so NoBrainer's type annotations on the field are validators that are run just before a document is saved to the database.
 If you don't want to specify the type for a field, you can use the dummy type `object`: